federueda/ASW/README.md

 - Use clojures / anonymous functions:

-They are not defined as standard function, is not bound to an identifier and they are used once.
+Anonymous functions are not defined as standard functions, is not bound to an identifier and they are used once.
 You can see an example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L34).

 - Functions as parameters and return values: You can see an example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L66).